The best places to live in Bucharest

 Family-friendly areas in Bucharest

-Expats in search of leafy suburban living can choose from the beautiful neighbourhoods around the Herăstrău, Kiseleff or Floreasca Parks in northern Bucharest.
-This includes areas such as Dorobanți, Primăverii and Domenii.
-These areas are popular with expats for their proximity to the city’s international schools and are well-connected to the city centre.
+Expats in search of leafy suburban living can choose from the beautiful neighbourhoods around King Michael I Park (formerly Herăstrău Park), Kiseleff Park or Floreasca Park in northern Bucharest.
+These areas are popular with expats for their proximity to the city's international schools and are well-connected to the city centre.

-Kiseleff and Dorobanți are among the city’s older and more exclusive neighbourhoods.
-Most of the city’s international embassies are found here.
-Expats who can afford it will find plenty of charming and stylish old villas with gardens in these areas.
+Kiseleff and Dorobanți are among the city's older and more exclusive neighbourhoods that are teeming with chic cafés.
+Most of the city's embassies are found here.
+Expats who can afford it will find plenty of charming and stylish old villas with gardens and red brick and glass buildings in these areas.
+New arrivals looking to commute into the city centre will be delighted to find that Dorobanți is home to four metro stations, a tram line and several bus lines.

 Areas for young and single expats in Bucharest

-Bucharest’s downtown neighbourhoods offer all the benefits of restaurants, galleries, theatres and the energetic atmosphere that comes from living in the middle of the city.
-As such, the central area is the perfect choice for couples with small or no children as well as singles who would like to mix with locals and discover Romanian culture.
+Bucharest's downtown neighbourhoods offer all the benefits of restaurants, galleries, theatres and the energetic atmosphere that comes from living in the middle of the city.
+As such, the central area is the perfect choice for couples with small or no children and singles who would like to mix with locals and discover Romanian culture.

 Expat Health Insurance